 Theo earned a B.M. in trumpet performance from The Juilliard School under the study of Ray Mase and Mark Gould.
 During his time there, he performed in many different orchestras, chamber groups, and new music ensembles.
 He developed an affinity for new music and collaborated with many different composers, giving the world premiere of several works including Saad Haddad's Shifting Sands for trumpet and electronics.
 Most prominently he was featured on Juilliard's Beyond The Machine program performing his own electro-acoustic works in addition to Shifting Sands.
 Theo went on to earn a Masters Degree from the Yale School of Music, where he continued his classical music studies.
 While there, he also held the Jazz Studies teaching assistant position, which involved teaching students privately and playing in the Yale Jazz Ensemble.

 Currently living in Manhattan, Theo is an active performer and teacher around the Tri-State area.
 Recently he has performed with both the San Antonio Symphony and the Binghamton Philharmonic and has recorded a piece scored for five trumpets and electric guitar on Pulitzer Prize-winning composer Du Yun's latest album.
-This summer, Theo collaborated with songwriter Paul Fitzgerald to launch the indie/folk band, Old Man & The Young.
-The band performs regularly around Connecticut and New York and will be releasing an album later this year.
+Theo has recently become a member of The Brass Project, “A sextet focused on diverse styles and audiences” - Musical America.

 Theo is a Larson Brasswerks performing artist and proudly endorses their trumpets.